 I can offer experience, strength and hope.

-I have no judgement of the consequences of life’s tragedies and I understand what brings us to our knees and takes our very breath away.
+I have no judgment of the consequences of life’s tragedies and I understand what brings us to our knees and takes our very breath away.

 I know that indulging in food, drugs, alcohol, sex and many other obsessive activities can seem to bring relief.
 If its a choice between indulgence and suicide?